burlachenkok/burlachenkok.github.io/_posts/2022-10-12-Second-Place-In-KAUST-chess-tournament.md

 ---
 layout: post
-title: Second Place in KAUST Chess Tournament.
+title: Second Place in the KAUST Chess Tournament.
 published: true
 ---

-Second Place in KAUST Chess Tournament.
+Second Place in the KAUST Chess Tournament.

 ---